521ramborahul/Sign_Language_Recognition_1/README.md

 10. enchant -> pip install pyenchant (Python bindings for the Enchant spellchecking system)

-11. hunspell -> pip install cyhunspell (A wrapper on hunspell for use in Python)
+11. hunspell -> pip install cyhunspell (A wrapper on hunspell for use in Python) supports python 3.8.0 versions and below
 ```

 ## Running the Project